snuq/SnuSlideshowGenerator/Readme.md

 ## Installation
-* Download the release or master zip file to a location you can find easily.
+* Use Github's green "Clone or Download" link, and choose to download the .zip.
+Save the file to a location you can find easily.
-* Open Blender, and from the 'File' menu, select 'User Preferences'.
+* Open Blender, and from the 'Edit' menu, select 'Preferences'.
-* In this new window, click on the "Add-ons" tab at the top.
+* In this new window, click on the "Add-ons" tab at the left.
-* Click the 'Install Add-on from File...' button at the bottom of this window.
+* Click the 'Install...' button at the top-right of this window.
 * Browse to and select the zip file you downloaded, click the 'Install Add-on from File' button.
 * You should now see the addon displayed in the preferences window, click the checkbox next to the name to enable it.
-* Click the 'Save User Settings' button to ensure this addon is loaded next time Blender starts.
-* Once installed, the interface can be found in the Properties area, under the Scene tab, in the panel called 'Snu Slideshow Generator'
+* Once installed, the interface can be found in the 3d View area sidebar, under the 'Slideshow' tab.

 ## Creating A Slideshow Generator
 The first step is to create the slideshow generator scene.
 This is a special scene that allows you to organize the images, change transitions and add effects to the slides.
 * Place all the images and videos you wish to use in a slideshow in a folder.
 * Select that folder using the directory browser button next to 'Image Directory' in the slideshow generator panel.
-   Note, this is not necessary, and images can be added one by one at any time.
+   Images can be added after creating the scene as well, but adding an entire directory in this way is easier.

 * Set the slide length to an appropriate length to display each slide.
    Use the estimated length, but be aware that videos may cause this length to be inaccurate.
-   Note that slide lengths can be easily set later as well.
+   Slide lengths can be easily set later as well.

 * Slide movement, or 'Transforms' will be randomized per slide.
 Undesired transforms can be disabled by selecting them in the 'Toggle Transforms' menu.
-   Note that these can be randomized or changed later as well.
+   Transforms can be randomized or changed later as well.

 * Special effects, or 'Extras' will be randomized per slide.
 Undesired effects can be disabled by selecting them in the 'Toggle Extras' menu.
    As with transforms, these can be randomized or changed later.